BigscreenVR/bigscreen-creator-club/README.md

 # Bigscreen Environment Setup
 This document will go through the process of setting up your Unity scene to work in Bigscreen.
-If you have not already, extract the _BigscreenTemplate_v2.unitypackage_ file and put it somewhere accessible. **Completing sections 1-5 are required to get your environment accepted!**
+If you have not already, extract the _BigscreenTemplate_v3.unitypackage_ file and put it somewhere accessible. **Completing sections 1-5 are required to get your environment accepted!**

 Because Bigscreen is cross-platform for both PCVR and Quest, there are some restrictions in place to ensure your environment runs well within Bigscreen for everyone:
-- ❌ No Extensive Scripting: Avoid complex scripts.
-Simple scripts, like rotating objects, are allowed.
+- ❌ Scripts are not supported with loading a BCC environment at this time.
 - 🔺Triangle Count Max 120k: Total number of triangles should not exceed **120,000**.
 - 📂 File Size Limit: Ensure all environment files (meshes, textures, audio, materials, and scenes) altogether don't exceed **70MB**.
 - ⚠️ **No Copyrighted Work**: Make sure you have the rights to use all assets in your environment.
 - 🛠️ Unity editor version **2020.3.33f1** is required.
 Using any newer major version of Unity editor can cause integration issues with your environment.
 - 💡 No realtime lighting setups.
 - 🔎 At this time, using Normal maps or Metallic maps are not recommended.
-They won't be used when integrating your environment submission and would only contribute to the allotted size limit.
+They won't be enabled when integrating your environment submission and would only contribute to the allotted size limit.
 - 🌐 No baked in materials.
 If your imported meshes have included materials, you must extract them into your unique materials folder.
 More details in section 4.

 ## 1) Unity Project